 License number: 22.838

-He earned his Medicine and Surgery degree and his PhD cum laude in Medicine and Surgery at the Universitat de Barcelona.
-He specialized in Ophthalmology at Centro de Oftalmología Barraquer (Universitat Autònoma de Barcelona).
-He got his Retina Specialist degree at The Massachussets Eye and Ear Infirmary at Harvard University, and at Hospital San José at the Monterrey Institute of Technology and Higher Education (ITSM).
+Dr. Monés earned his degree and his PhD cum laude in Medicine and Surgery at the Universitat de Barcelona, Spain.
+He specialized in Ophthalmology at the Centro de Oftalmología Barraquer, Universitat Autònoma de Barcelona from 1986-1989.
+He completed his Research Retina Fellowship at the Massachusetts Eye and Ear Infirmary (MEEI) at Harvard University, Boston, USA in 1990 and 1991 and a Clinical Retina Fellowship at the Hospital San José at the Instituto Tecnológico y de Estudios Superiores de Monterrey (ITESM), Mexico in 1992.

 Since 2007 he is the Director of the Institut de la Màcula in Barcelona (accredited site of the network of excellence in research, the European Vision Institute) as well as Medical Director and one of the founder Governors of the Barcelona Macula Foundation: Research for Vision, since 2011.
 Dr. Monés was also Board Member of Futbol Club Barcelona and the Commissioner of the Barça Innovation Hub and of the Sports Science Department (Medical, Performance, and Technology) from 2010 to 2017.
 In his commitment for improving public health, he envisioned and achieved the FCB stadium smoke-free policy, the only one in Spain even today.
 This accomplishment resulted in several prizes and public recognition, including from the European Commission.

 His research fields of interest are the pathophysiology, imaging and emerging therapies for AMD and retinal degenerative diseases, with particular interest in the end-stage atrophic form, regenerative approaches with stem cells and gene therapy, microbiome, and clinical biophotonics.